 If we get hot weather over the weekend slap on plenty of sun cream.
 Cover up and don’t forget your sunhat and shades.
 Keep yourself hydrated – make use of the free water points.

-Living in a field for a weekend is quite different to being at home.
 Make sure you have some hand sanitizer handy.
 Learn the layout of the site so you can find toilets etc easily at night.
 The ground at Nozstock is uneven so decent walking shoes are a must.
 Ear plugs can help you catch your Zzz’s at night – the info office have a supply available.
 Keep a torch on you when you head out after hours.
 This will help you navigate any guiderope mazes.
 Things can look different in the dark.
 If you are worried you might not be able to find your tent then take a picture of the area and any noticeable landmarks to help you along the way.
 Take care when cooking food, ensure your stove is in good working order before use.
 Carbon monoxide is colourless, odourless and dangerous.
 Never use any kind of camping stove in an enclosed area.
+Any stove must be raised off the ground.

-Phone signal isn’t always reliable on site, so do arrange a meeting point with your friends in case you get seperated.
+Phone signal isn’t always reliable on site, so do arrange a meeting point with your friends in case you get separated.
 If you feel a bit tipsy and are worried about finding your way anywhere then ask our staff to escort you.
 Don’t go off with people you don’t know or allow your friends to either.
 Stay together and if you meet someone new invite them to join your group rather than going off alone.
 Take photos on your phone of any new friends you make and text them to your mates – so they have a picture even if you lose your phone.
 If someone objects to a photo being taken, ask yourself why.
 Don’t be tempted to go to a strangers tent or to a secluded area and don’t be afraid to walk away, shout out or speak to our staff if you find yourself in a situation you are not comfortable with or someone is making you uncomfortable for any reason.
 Our staff are there to help.
+Nozstock supports the Association of Independent Festival’s Safer Spaces at Festivals campaign, to raise awareness of sexual assault at festivals and abide by their charter of best practice.
+Our Chill Welfare team are on site to support you in whatever ways you wish, and The Glade SARC can provide advice on sexual assault for men and women in the West Mercia area.
+Their staff are specifically trained crisis workers who can provide help and support, including collecting and storing evidence.
+Our sexual assault policy has lots of best practice advice on supporting a survivor of sexual assault.

 Don’t leave anything in your car, leaving anything visible will encourage thieves to take a chance and smash a window.
 Take everything out of your glove compartment and leave it empty and open.
 And of course don’t forget to double check your car is locked as well!